juliuscc/heos-api/README.md

 	.then(() => console.log('Connection established! 🌈'))
 ```

-To send a command just use one of the predefined heos-api functions.
-The response will resolve the promise:
+To send a command just use connection.write():

 ```js
 const heos = require('heos-api')